 Global mobile app advertising revenues have already exceeded $80 billion and continue to grow, expected to reach $215 billion by 2021 (Source: Digiday).

-Now advertising remains the top source of revenue of mobile apps, accounting for 76% in 2017 (36% with video ads, 30% with banners and another 10% with native ads).
+Now advertising remains the top source of revenue of apps, accounting for 76% in 2017 (36% with video ads, 30% with banners and another 10% with native ads).

 How to make money with apps: final thoughts

 If you are still asking yourself which app or game monetization model is the best, there is no right answer.
-Data shows the prevalence of in-app advertising, however if there is no way to integrate it seamlessly into user interface, it can be rather harmful for your mobile business.
+Data shows the prevalence of advertising, however if there is no way to integrate it seamlessly into user interface, it can be rather harmful for your mobile business.

 Many apps act creatively and mix different monetization strategies to create one that suits them best and goes in line with their product (offering ads free version for extra money, or providing a user with a possibility to get game currency or valuable content by either buying it, or watching a video ad).

-How to make money with mobile apps?
+How to make money with apps?
 It can become a disaster if not done right.
 While pursuing a goal of maximising your revenue, don’t push the users too much and make your product lose its value because it requires too many in-app purchases or the users are being constantly interrupted by ads.
 Remember about keeping your value proposition clear and delivering your promises to the users.
 Those are essential in order to drive growth and ensure high engagement, which, in turn, are the key conditions of the successful monetization.